ritvd/desktop-MRI/README.md

 ## How to Use

-Instructions on how this simulator can be used are present in instructions.docx.
+Instructions on how this simulator can be used are present in instructions.pdf in the docs folder.

 ## News
 dMRI project has been selected for presentation at the Annual Conference of the Indian Society of Neuroradiology, New Delhi (2023).